uliw/esbmtk/docs/manual/manual-3.rst

     Overview of the parametrizations and variables used by the :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.carbonate_system_2()` and :py:func:`esbmtk.bio_pump_functions0.carbonate_chemistry.add_carbonate_system_2()` functions.
 Image Credit: Tina Tsan & Mahruk Niazi

-Provided a given model has data for DIC & TA, and that the carbonate export flux is known, ``carbonate_system_2`` can be added to a ReservoirGroup instance in the following way:
+Provided a given model has data for DIC & TA, and that the carbonate export flux is known, ``carbonate_system_2`` can be added to a Reservoir instance in the following way:

 .. code:: ipython